 As with all forms of evidence admitted in a criminal trial, a defense lawyer can offer objections to text messages in court.
 In addition to the authenticity factor already mentioned, there are two other main objects that can be raised which center on the idea of relevance and hearsay.

 For a text message to be admitted as evidence, it must be established that the message is relevant to the case, meaning that it is of consequence to the determination or outcome of the trial.
 A seemingly benign text message may be deemed relevant as evidence if it establishes the whereabouts of the defendant or supports additional evidence in the case.

 A text message may be inadmissible as evidence if it’s considered hearsay.
 Hearsay is defined as an out of court statement that has been made by a person who is not a party in the criminal trial.
 Determining whether a text message is hearsay or not, especially if the correspondence involves the defendant, can be a very complex process.

 Should You Contact a White-Collar Litigation Attorney In Dallas?

 Contrary to what some believe, financially motivated crimes are taken very seriously by the courts.
 If you’re facing white-collar litigation, it’s important that you contact a white-collar litigation attorney in Dallas to discuss your case.
 There are many factors that can determine the outcome of your case, including whether text messages can be used against you.
 An experienced defense attorney can assess the evidence against you and prepare the best possible defense.
 It’s your future on the line.
-Don’t take any chances, contact a white-collar crime attorney at Dallas criminal defense Law Office of Broden & Mickelsen today.
+Don’t take any chances, contact a white-collar crime attorney at Dallas criminal defense Broden & Mickelsen, LLP today.
 (T): 214-720-9552